rust-lang/rust-by-example/src/hello/print.md

              subject="the quick brown fox",
              verb="jumps over");

-    // Different formatting can invoked by specified format character after a
+    // Different formatting can be invoked by specifying the format character after a
     // `:`.
     println!("Base 10 repr:               {}",   69420);
     println!("Base 2 (binary) repr:       {:b}", 69420);